kyma-project/eventing-manager/docs/user/README.md

 - [Eventing module](01-manager.md) - provides a general overview of the Eventing module
 - [Eventing module configuration](02-configuration.md) - contains information about configuring the Eventing module
-- [Eventing architecture](evnt-architecture.md) - describes how Eventing works and the main actors involved, such as Eventing Manager and Event Publisher Proxy.
+- [Eventing architecture](evnt-architecture.md) - describes how Eventing works and the main actors involved, such as Eventing Manager and Eventing Publisher Proxy.
 - [Event names](evnt-event-names.md) - contains information about event names and event name cleanup.
 - [Subscription CR](./resources/evnt-cr-subscription.md) - describes the Subscription custom resource, which you need to subscribe to events.
 - [CloudEvents](https://cloudevents.io/) - provides information about the CloudEvents specification used in Kyma.